EmilHvitfeldt/R-text-data/README.md

 library(schrute)
 ```

-The data set includes the full transciption, line by line with metadata
+The data set includes the full transcription, line by line with metadata
 about episode number, season number, character, and more.

 ``` r